Case Details

 What Were the Facts of This Case?

-The deceased, Anil Vassudeva Salgaocar (“AVS”), died intestate in Singapore on 1 January 2016.
-He was survived by his widow, Lakshmi Anil Salgaocar (“the plaintiff”), and four adult children (two sons and two daughters).
-It was not disputed that the beneficiaries of AVS’s estate were the plaintiff and her four children, and that under s 7 of the Intestate Succession Act (Cap 146, 2013 Rev Ed), the plaintiff was entitled to a 50% share in the estate.
+The plaintiff, Lakshmi Anil Salgaocar, was the lawful widow of the late Anil Vassudeva Salgaocar (“AVS”), who died intestate in Singapore on 1 January 2016.
+AVS was survived by the plaintiff and four adult children (two sons and two daughters).
+It was not disputed that the beneficiaries of AVS’s estate (“the Estate”) were the plaintiff and her four children.
+Under s 7 of the Intestate Succession Act, the plaintiff was entitled to a 50% share in the Estate.
+However, despite having made an application on 29 July 2016, the plaintiff had not obtained a grant of letters of administration.
+A caveat had been filed by the plaintiff’s eldest daughter, Chandana Anil Salgaocar, against the application.

-AVS had extensive business interests across multiple jurisdictions.
-One key holding was Million Dragon Wealth Ltd (“MDWL”), a company incorporated in the British Virgin Islands (“BVI”), of which AVS was the sole director and sole shareholder.
-MDWL was itself the sole shareholder of 22 BVI-incorporated companies (the “22 subsidiaries”).
-Each of the 22 subsidiaries owned a unit in Newton Imperial, a condominium in Singapore, and those units were leased out to tenants.
+AVS’s estate included significant interests held through a complex offshore corporate structure.
+One key entity was Million Dragon Wealth Ltd (“MDWL”), a company incorporated in the British Virgin Islands (“BVI”).
+AVS was the sole director and sole shareholder of MDWL.
+MDWL, in turn, was the sole shareholder of 22 BVI-incorporated subsidiaries.
+Each of these subsidiaries owned a single unit in a Singapore condominium known as Newton Imperial, and the units were leased to tenants.
 Rental income was paid into an escrow account held for MDWL as clients.
-AVS was also the sole director of the 22 subsidiaries.
+The plaintiff’s claim in Suit 949 was limited to MDWL and the 22 subsidiaries (collectively, the “22 units” and associated rental income).

-The defendant, Vivek Sudarshan Khabya (“the defendant”), was a Singapore permanent resident working in Singapore since around 2007.
+The defendant, Vivek Sudarshan Khabya, was a Singapore permanent resident who had been working in Singapore since around 2007.
 AVS appointed him as CEO of MDWL on 21 July 2014.
-After AVS’s death, the defendant continued to act as CEO.
-In July 2016, MDWL was placed under receivership by a BVI court, and the receivers terminated the defendant’s services as CEO on 10 August 2016, later appointing him as a consultant (back-dated to 10 August 2016).
-The receivers’ discharge was said to be incomplete due to an issue over fees.
+After AVS’s death, the defendant continued to act as CEO for a period until MDWL was placed under receivership by a BVI court on 27 July 2016.
+The BVI court-appointed receivers terminated the defendant’s services as CEO on 10 August 2016, but later appointed him as a consultant on 26 August 2016, with the appointment back-dated to 10 August 2016.
+Although the receivers were said to have been discharged, the process was apparently not completed due to an issue over fees.

 What Were the Key Legal Issues?